 How to livestream with a DSLR camera – Video Transcript

-Okay, so let’s get started.
-So hello, and welcome, whether you are catching me live now, or if you’re watching us on the replay.
+Okay, let’s get started.
+Hello, and welcome, whether you are catching me live now, or if you’re watching us on the replay.
 Today, I am going to be covering a favourite topic of mine.

 I’m going to show you how to livestream using a DSLR camera.
 And this really will be a simplified tutorial and walk through of what I personally use.
-So before you go, do I have to do it this way?
+Before you go, do I have to do it this way?
 No, but this is how I do it.

 And I think this is kind of a nice and simplified way of doing it.
 And I’m going to walk you through not only the equipment, but I’m also going to show you how to go end to end.

 And if we’re lucky and it’s playing nice, I may show you the other one I use, which is pardon me, Ecamm Live as well.
-So let’s get right into it.
-So for those of you who don’t know me, my name is Sara Nguyen, and I help coaches, content consultants and creative pros do their business using video with ease.
+Let’s get right into it.
+For those of you who don’t know me, my name is Sara Nguyen, and I help coaches, content consultants and creative pros do their business using video with ease.

 And I live stream a lot about live streaming.
 Make sure that you check out the description because I’m going to put the links to all of the equipment and any of the resources that I mentioned in this video.